joelparkerhenderson/maturity-models/examples/infrastructure_as_code/infrastructure_as_code_maturity_model_by_joel_parker_henderson.md

 * Amazon creating AWS, Google creating GCS, Facebook creating React, Netflix creating many open source projects.

-* Orchestrating with tools such as Kubernetes,
+* Orchestrating among multiple clouds, internal and external, with tools such as Kubernetes and Mesos.

 <b>How to improve:</b>